alachins/raisd/README.md

 The -f parameter allows to overwrite output files.
 The default operation mode is to prevent execution in order to avoid accidental overwritting of existing output files.

+Parameters -s and -t affect the way output files are generated.
+The -s parameter splits reports in separate files, one per SNP set, whereas the -t parameter removes the SNP set separator symbols "//".